 Basic Homemade Cold Brew Recipe

 For the sake of simplicity, let’s assume you want the easiest DIY cold brew coffee instructions.
-Don’t worry coffee geeks, we’ll dive into more detail about ratio, grind size, and other variables later.
+Don’t worry coffee geeks, I’ll dive into more detail about ratio, grind size, and other variables later.

 But for a basic mason jar or French Press, measure 100 grams of coffee and grind coarsely.
 Then pour 500 grams of water over the grounds.